jack-y/seneca-entity-crud-now-on-GitLab/README.md

 - This plugin includes an optional input data validation functionality to be used before the create or update action.
 - A `last_update` date value can be automatically added to each entity when created or updated.
 - The [joins][] feature provides deep readings from IDs contained in entities.
+- For security, using the optional `nonamespace: true` argument, the namespace of the resulting entities is automatically removed.

 Enjoy!